Getting Started

 terminal

-cerebro status
+cerebro doctor

 Next Steps